19lmyers/cse110-w21-group14/specs/users/student-athlete.md

 ## About
 Bronny is a high school student athlete playing on his schools basketball team.
+He finds it hard to focus and complete homework since he plays basketball.
+His practice is after school and most of the time he is too tired to complete homework right after.
+When he has game days it gets even harder to focus on school work because of the excitement of playing a game.
+He is looking for a solution that can allow him to take breaks and help him focus on school work to complete homework and studying in the best way.